caffeinewithclazsy/WISP/README.md

 # 📌 Project Overview

-WISP is a portable WiFi scanning and monitoring device built using an ESP32, rechargeable battery setup, and physical power switch.
+WISP is a portable WiFi scanning and monitoring device built using an ESP32, rechargeable battery setup, and a physical power switch.

-The project transforms the ESP32 into a standalone wireless scanning system that hosts a live cyber-style web dashboard for monitoring nearby WiFi networks in real time.
+The project transforms the ESP32 into a standalone wireless scanning system capable of hosting a live cyber-style web dashboard for monitoring nearby WiFi networks in real time.

 The device scans surrounding networks and displays: